mozer123/recipes-ratings/README.md

 ## Bivariate Analysis

 To see the relationship between average_rating and minutes (Minutes to prepare recipe).
-We can graph a scatter plot with a heat map.Graph the relationship.
+We can graph a scatter plot to show the relationship.

 <iframe src="assets/graph3.html" width=800 height=600 frameBorder=0></iframe>